A New Broadcast Model for Several Network Topologies: Introduction

-Like other works, a network topology is treated as an undirected graph, where each node represents a computing unit, and an edge between nodes represents a direct connection for communication between two computing units.
-For this work, a synchronous communication model is considered in which computation occurs in discrete steps.
-In each round, each node may sends or receives a packet of data from at most one of its neighbors.
-All nodes are assumed to have complete knowledge of the network topology.
-This model is consistent with previous work on deterministic distributed scheduling, and captures common assumptions in message-passing environments, including MPI-based clusters, where collective operations are coordinated across known topologies.
+Many earlier supercomputers utilize simple network topologies such as mesh, hypercube, and torus \cite{679219, blue_gene, ring_torus_hyper, compare_old_super}.
+However, modern supercomputers utilize specialized topologies, including Butterfly \cite{flat_butterfly}, Dragonfly \cite{dragonfly}, and Fat-Tree \cite{9926123, fat_tree}, which may include a high radix and connection density, low diameter, and other special properties \cite{6337589} for transmission optimization.
+Such topologies are often hierarchical topologies, such as where nodes connect to routers, which then form a network.
+In such settings, relying on general broadcast algorithms may lead to suboptimal execution times, so specialized algorithms are often considered \cite{MPI_bluegene, top_aware_infini, fat_tree_alg, article_pfDeng, GLF, GLF2}.
+A general-purpose, efficient deterministic broadcast algorithm that can adapt to any topology and communication assumptions is both incredibly practical and of theoretical interest.
+One common class of broadcast is the pipelined broadcast, where the message is partitioned and sent independently, which can be more efficient in certain conditions.
+This class of broadcasting will be the focus of this work.

-This work introduces a general broadcast model without relying on any strong structural assumptions.
-Our key contributions are: \begin{enumerate}[label=\arabic*)] \item Topology driven: From a given network topology, the model constructs a round-by-round broadcast algorithm.
+A network topology is initially treated as an undirected graph, where each node represents a computing unit and an edge between nodes represents a communication connection between two computing units.
+This work often models the underlying topology as a directed graph to better distinguish sending and receiving operations and to define communication protocols.
+In general, each topology will also have communication rules, such as full or half-duplex.
+This work will address different communication rules when necessary.
+This setting is consistent with previous work on deterministic distributed scheduling, and captures common assumptions in message-passing environments, including MPI-based clusters, where collective operations are coordinated across known topologies.

-\item Universality: The model is compatible with any undirected unweighted connected network topology, regardless of size, symmetry, or degree constraints.
+This work introduces a general class of broadcast algorithms without relying on any strong structural assumptions.
+Our key contributions are as follows: \begin{enumerate}[label=\arabic*)] \item Universality: This work proposes a general class of broadcast algorithms and theoretical foundations applicable to diverse network topologies under various communication constraints.

-\item Performance: Bounds are provided on the total broadcast time regardless of the topology for both building and executing the algorithm.
+\item Performance: Bounds on building the algorithm and bounds on executing the algorithm are provided to ensure feasibility and performance guarantees.

-\item Low storage: The schedule building time can be performed offline or at the initialization time, and the schedule itself is lightweight. \end{enumerate}
+\item Low storage: A specific algorithm can be built for a topology once offline or at the initialization time, and the schedule is lightweight.